SAP/terraform-provider-cloudfoundry/docs/data-sources/app.md

 <a id="nestedatt--routes"></a>
 ### Nested Schema for `routes`

-Optional:
+Read-Only:

-- `protocol` (String) The protocol to use for the route.
+- `protocol` (String) The protocol used for the route.
 Valid values are http2, http1, and tcp.

-Read-Only:

 - `route` (String) The fully route qualified domain name which will be bound to app